 A patio can easily be screened-in to prevent any nosy neighbors from eyeing your burgers during your weekend cookout, whereas a deck will almost always be breezy and open.

-However, since decks are elevated, you may find that your neighbors won’t be able to see into your deck if you’re above their yard.
-It all depends on where your structure is located and what the surrounding land looks like.
+And since decks are elevated, you may find that your neighbors won’t be able to see into your deck as you’ll be above their yard.
+It all depends on where your structure is located.

 If you’re thinking a patio requires less maintenance and upkeep than a deck, you’re probably right.

-Timber decks require regular oiling to keep them looking fresh, whereas patios only require a quick hose down once in a while.
+For example, you’ll need to apply stain to your deck boards every couple of years.
+Timber decks also require regular oiling to keep them looking fresh, whereas patios only require a quick hose down once in a while.

 But keep in mind that timber decking isn’t your only option when it comes to building a deck.
 Composite decking boards are a great option to create the deck of your dreams minus the ongoing maintenance.